-AAA+ degradation machines: All organisms contain proteolytic machines that consist of an AAA+ ATPase and a compartmentalized peptidase.
+Protein quality control is an essential cellular function in all kingdoms of life.
+Proteins that are misfolded, damaged, inactive, or no longer necessary are remodeled and/or degraded.
+For example, all organisms contain proteolytic machines that consist of an AAA+ ATPase and a compartmentalized peptidase.
 The AAA+ domains of these multimeric machines form a hexameric ring with a narrow central pore or channel.
 This hexamer recognizes protein substrates, uses cycles of ATP hydrolysis to unfold these molecules, and translocates the unfolded polypeptide into a sequestered proteolytic chamber for degradation.
-We study four bacterial AAA+ proteases: ClpXP, HslUV, Lon, and ClpAP.
-In collaborative studies with Tania Baker’s lab, we are probing the rules of substrate recognition, studying regulatory factors that enhance or inhibit recognition of specific substrates, and dissecting the mechanisms by which these enzymes catalyze protein disassembly and denaturation.
+In some cases, AAA+ enzymes also function as molecular chaperones by mechanisms that are still poorly understood.
+In collaboration with Tania Baker’s lab, we study a number of different AAA+ proteases and/or chaperones that function in bacteria, archaea, and eukaryotes.
+These enzymes include ClpX and ClpXP, ClpA and ClpAP, HslU and HslUV, Lon, and Cdc48 and Cdc48•20S.
+We are probing the rules of substrate recognition, studying regulatory factors that enhance or inhibit recognition of specific substrates, and dissecting the mechanisms by which these energy-dependent enzymes catalyze the mechanical unfolding, translocation, and remodeling of protein substrates.

 Lima, S., Guo, M.S., Chaba.
 R., Gross, C.A. & Sauer, R.T.
 (2013) Dual molecular signals mediate the bacterial response to outer-membrane stress.
 Science 340, 837-841.